CapnSpellcheck/cmp-animatedcounter/README.md

 - Option to show thousands groupings: For large values, it could be more readable to show group separators.
 - Option to show a small number of decimal places.
 You'd probably want to add a fixed decimal type, have fun with finding a good KMP one.
+- Re-entrant animation: If the value is changed while the current value is still animating, it doesn't handle it gracefully.
+It will jump to the previous final value and start a new animation to the new final value.